Anjalichanchal1/CAFE-MANAGEMENT-SYSTEM/README.md

 # CAFE-MANAGEMENT-SYSTEM
 Project Name: Restaurant Order Management System
-Description:
-This project is a simple Python-based application designed to manage restaurant orders interactively.
-Users can view a menu, select items to order, and calculate the total amount.
-The program is user-friendly and offers a streamlined way to handle orders for small restaurants or food stalls.
+This Python project is a simple command-line application for managing restaurant orders.
+It displays a predefined menu with item prices and allows users to select items to place their order.
+The program dynamically calculates the total amount based on user input.
+It supports adding multiple items and validates the availability of ordered items.
+The code is easy to understand and implement, making it ideal for beginners learning Python.

-Features:
+Key Features:

-Displays a menu with item names and prices.
+Displays a menu with item prices.
-Allows users to input their orders dynamically.
+Takes user input for ordering items.
-Handles additional orders and updates the total bill in real-time.
+Calculates the total bill dynamically.
-Provides error handling for unavailable menu items.
-Technologies Used:

-Python (Core functionality)
-How It Works:

-The application displays a menu with available items and their prices.
-Users are prompted to input the name of the item they want to order.
-The program checks the availability of the item and adds its price to the total.
-Users are given an option to add another item to their order.
-The program calculates and displays the total amount at the end.
-Future Enhancements:

-Extend the menu to include dynamic updates from a file or database.
-Add features like discount calculation or order history.
-Build a graphical user interface (GUI) for better user interaction.
+Validates item availability.
+Simple and interactive design for efficient order management.